Nikon D7500 vs Panasonic GX9

 It is notable that the D7500 has a microphone port, which is missing on the GX9.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the D7500 and the GX9 are recent models that are part of the current product line-up.
 The D7500 replaced the earlier Nikon D7200, while the GX9 followed on from the Panasonic GX8.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D7500 and GX9 can be found, respectively, in the Nikon D7500 Manual (free pdf) or the online Panasonic GX9 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D7500 or the Panasonic GX9 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.